 There are no American representatives on site.
 Students work with university personnel at the International Office.

 In the Faculty of Natural Sciences some courses are worth four credits.
 Students must take 15 semester credit hours at the University of the West Indies.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Full university curriculum.

-Accounting, Agricultural Economics, Applied Physics, Biology, Biochemistry, Chemistry, Computer Science, Economics, Education, Electronics, Environmental Science, Government, History, Marine Biology, Mathematics, Meteorology, Physics, Philosophy, Political Science, Sociology, Social Work, and Statistics.
+Accounting, Agricultural Economics, Applied Physics, Biology, Biochemistry, Chemistry, Computer Science, Economics, Education, Electronics, Environmental Science, Fine Arts, Government, Health Studies, History, Marine Biology, Mathematics, Meteorology, Physics, Philosophy, Political Science, Public Health, Sociology, Social Work, and Statistics.